Is Final Expense Insurance Worth It?

 What Is Final Expense Insurance?

-Final expense insurance is a type of whole life insurance policy designed specifically to cover funeral, burial, cremation and other end-of-life expenses.
-It's also known as burial insurance, funeral insurance or cremation insurance.
-Most policies cover anywhere from $5,000 to $50,000, which is lower than traditional life insurance policies but sized appropriately for covering funeral costs.
-Some companies offer coverage amounts as low as $1,000.
+Final expense insurance is whole life insurance that covers funeral, burial, cremation and other end-of-life expenses.
+It's also called burial insurance, funeral insurance or cremation insurance.
+Most policies range from $5,000 to $50,000 (less than traditional life insurance but enough for funeral costs).

 Final expense insurance works like other permanent life insurance policies.
 You apply for coverage and agree to a premium amount based on your age, health status and coverage amount selected.
 You then pay monthly or annual premiums to keep the coverage active.